fylgja/site/src/components/stylelint-config/order.md

 <details open class="faq-panel"><summary>Is there also an order for each group?</summary>

-Soft yes.
-The properties that have a direction should follow the DOM order.
+Yes the properties that have a direction should follow the DOM order.

-That is: top, right, bottom, left or block, inline.
-Also width comes before height.
+That is: top, right, bottom, left or block, inline, also width comes before height.

 </details>

-<details class="faq-panel"><summary>Why is the var's/special setters group before the box group?</summary>
+<details class="faq-panel"><summary>Why is the variables/special setters group before the box group?</summary>

 The properties in this group are specifically used to set values.

-CSS var should always come before all, similar to SCSS var's.
+CSS variables should always come before all, similar to SCSS variables.

-And the other properties are used to set values used by the content property.
+Other properties are used to set values used by the content property.

 </details>

 <details class="faq-panel"><summary>Should all browser specific styles come at the end?</summary>

-Depends on the style.
+That depends on the style.

 Browsers prefixes should be avoided!
 Use [autoprefixer](https://github.com/postcss/autoprefixer) instead.

-But if they are needed.
+But if they are needed,
-And they it only exist for 1 specific browers.

-Then _Yes_ that property should come at the end.
+and they it only exist for 1 specific brower, then _Yes_ but that property should come at the end.

 </details>

 <details class="faq-panel"><summary>Why is float part of the box group</summary>

-Float moves the box like position while flex and grid move the children.
+Float moves the box, like position, while flex and grid move the children.

 </details>